kdheepak/blog/content/36-unicode-cheat-sheet.md

 Out[31]: 2
 ```

-We can use the built in standard library `unicodedata` to normalize Unicode strings [@python3unicodedocs].
+We can use the built in standard library `unicodedata` to normalize [Python Unicode strings](https://docs.python.org/3/howto/unicode.html#comparing-strings).

 ```python
 In [32]: import unicodedata